wethod/learning-center-source/content/pipeline/index.md

 ## Projects

 Here you can find all the projects of the company, each project has significant information you can check and edit.
-Clicking on a project let you see more details and actions about it.
+Clicking on a project lets you see it in more details and actions about it.

 An opportunity evolves into a Project when things get serious, in order to take this step you must have an idea about the significant information listed above.